Laurent0s/Laurent0s/README.md

 ### A passionate software Developer

 - 🌇 From Kyiv, Ukraine
-- 💻 3 Years Experience in Front-end Development
+- 💻 3 Years Experience in Front-end Development and Back-end Development

 ### 🤝 Connect with me: